KennethEvans/Exercise-Viewer/README.md

 # net.kenevans.exerciseviewer

-Exercise Viewer is a Java GUI application for viewing heart rate, speed, and elevation data in GPX and TCX files.
+Exercise Viewer is a Java GUI application for viewing and plotting heart rate, speed, and elevation data in GPX and TCX files.
 It is provided as an Eclipse project.

 **More information**